ashvardanian/StringZilla/README.md

 ### SHA-256 Checksums

-In addition to the fast AES-based hash, StringZilla implements hardware-accelerated SHA-256 cryptographic checksums.
+In addition to the fast AES-based hash, StringZilla implements hardware-accelerated SHA-256 cryptographic checksums, following the [FIPS 180-4 specification](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf).
-The implementation follows the [FIPS 180-4 specification](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) and provides multiple backends.
+Where the AES hash leans on the AES round instructions, SHA-256 leans on the dedicated SHA extensions: `SHA256RNDS2` and `SHA256MSG1`/`SHA256MSG2` on x86 from Goldmont onward, and the `SHA256H`/`SHA256SU0` family on Arm, with SWAR, LASX, RVV, and WebAssembly fallbacks rounding out the set.

+The API is a three-call streaming state — `sz_sha256_state_init`, `sz_sha256_state_update`, `sz_sha256_state_digest` — so arbitrarily long inputs can be absorbed in chunks without buffering the whole message.
+Each backend is also exposed under its own suffix, like `sz_sha256_state_update_neonsha`, for the same manual-dispatch reasons as the rest of the library.

 ### Random Generation